Cheikh Anta Diop: Negative reception

 Kevin MacDonald, a doctor of archeology, was critical of what he saw as Diop's "cavalier attitude" in making "amateur, non-statistical comparison of languages" between West Africa and Egypt.
 MacDonald also felt that such attitude showed "a disrespect for the discipline" and for the "methodology of linguistics".
 He did however state that Diop had asked "appropriate and relevant questions" regarding possible relations between Egypt and the African continent beyond Nubia.

 Historian Clarence E. Walker criticizes Diop's claim that Ramses II was black, as being without qualification, a futile exercise and "probably the single most unsuccessful effort on the part of a scholar to determine the racial origins of an Egyptian notable".

 Mary Lefkowitz, scholar of Classics, accuses Diop of supplying his readers only with selected and, to some extent, distorted information.
 She criticizes his methodology, stating that his writing allows him to disregard historical evidence, especially if it comes from European sources.

+Writing in response to Diop's book, Parenté génétique de l'égyptien pharaonique et des langues négro-africaines, linguist Russell Schuh stated: "To take Diop's statements at face value, one would think no one had ever done any historical work on African languages before 1977.
+Looking at his bibliography, one finds no mention of any work in African historical linguistics. ...
+It may be that Diop did not know of these works or, on the other hand, that he chose to ignore them.
+Either way, the scholarship underlying his work is suspect."

-Historian and classicist Frank M. Snowden Jr. states that Diop misinterprets the classical usage of color words, distorts classical sources and omits Greek and Roman authors, whom he claimed, make a clear distinction between Egyptians and Ethiopians.
+Historian and classicist Frank M. Snowden Jr. states that Diop misinterprets the classical usage of color words, distorts classical sources and omits Greek and Roman authors, who he claimed make a clear distinction between Egyptians and Ethiopians.